-- Demonstrate proof of at least 5 years of full-time work experience (3 years of full-time work experience for Early Childhood Education programs- B.A., A.A., and Certificate) - Obtain approval for admission from the appropriate Chair via petition - Proof of High School graduation/GED - Cumulative grade point average of 2.0 (on 4.0 scale) or better on all prior college work - Completion of Application Process including forms, fees, assessments, references, transcripts (official transcripts are sealed by the Registrar at the requested university and must be received from each institution attended, regardless of academic performance or granting of credit) and official entrance interview
+- Demonstrate proof of minimum full-time work experience requirement (depending on program) - OR - Obtain approval for admission from the appropriate Chair via petition - Proof of High School graduation/GED - Cumulative grade point average of 2.0 (on 4.0 scale) or better on all prior college work - Completion of Application Process including forms, fees, assessments, references, transcripts (official transcripts are sealed by the Registrar at the requested university and must be received from each institution attended, regardless of academic performance or granting of credit) and official entrance interview - ECE applicants must complete the online assessment on the website: "Am I Ready for Online Courses?"

-- ECE applicants must complete the online assessment on the website: "Am I Ready for Online Courses?" - Unique admission requirements for the RN to BSN program are found in the Nursing Program Description.
+Unique admission requirements for the RN to BSN program are found in the Nursing Program Description.